oconnor97/building-interactivity/README.md

           1. Select the buttons with a class name of .card-btn and save them to a variable named cardButton.
-          2. Add a click event to each button that will trigger a function which will cause the visibility property of the button clicked to be changed to hidden to black.
+          2. Add a click event to each button that will trigger a function which will cause the visibility property of the button clicked to be changed to hidden.
 You should use some sort of loop to add the event listener to each button.